 - Review the personal histories of the care receivers assigned to you to help you get to know each person.
-As you learn more about each individual for whom you are providing care, inform your supervisor of any additional information you obtain that may be helpful in caring for that person. - Spend the designated number of hours with the care receiver, temporarily relieving the family caregiver of his/her caregiving responsibilities.
-The caregiver may or may not choose to leave the home during those hours. - Monitor and provide for the care receiver's needs in the caregiver's absence. - To provide socialization and stimulation for the care receiver, review his/her Activity Plan, which is based on likes and dislikes, interests, abilities, and needs.
-To the extent possible each day of service, engage the care receiver in activities from that plan.
-Inform your supervisor of any activities the person enjoys that are not on the Activity Plan or any activities on the plan that he/she can no longer do. - Report any significant changes in the care receiver to your supervisor. - Record all activities you and the care receiver do together on the Worker Notes form, and get the family caregiver's signature on the form at least twice per month. - In the FAIR Program, personal care (bathing, dressing, shampooing hair, shaving) and chores (housecleaning, cooking and laundry) are not part of your work, unless they are included in that person's Activity Plan, with the following exceptions: It is expected that you will provide assistance with toileting or incontinence needs when necessary.
-You should also make sure the care receiver has an appropriate meal or snack if you are there when either should be served.
-(The snack or meal should be food that is already prepared, unless the Activity Plan includes meal preparation together.) - Remember that anything can be an activity, as long as the focus is on the care receiver and that person is included, to the fullest extent possible, in everything you do.
+As you learn more about each individual for whom you are providing care, inform your supervisor of any additional information you obtain that may be helpful in caring for that person. - Monitor and provide for each care receiver's needs in the caregiver's absence. - To provide socialization and stimulation for the care receiver, through the respite center's activity schedule, taking into account each person's likes and dislikes, interests, abilities, and individual needs.
+Inform your supervisor of any activities the person enjoys that are not on the Activity Schedule or any activities on the schedule that he/she can no longer do. - Report any significant changes in the care receiver to your supervisor. - Record all activities engaged in with the care receiver on the Worker Notes form.
+In the FAIR Congregate Respite Program, personal care and chores are not part of your work, with the following exceptions: It is expected that you will provide assistance with toileting or incontinence needs when necessary.
+You should also provide the care receiver with an appropriate meal or snack if he/she is at the center when either should be served. - Remember that anything can be an activity, as long as the focus is on the care receiver and the care receiver is included, to the fullest extent possible, in everything you do.
+Activities are all of the things you do together.